topoteretes/cognee/docs/conceptual_overview.md

 This method paves the way for developing self-improving memory engines that can adapt to new data and user feedback.

 ## Architecture Overview
-A high-level diagram of the cognee's architecture, illustrating the main components and their interactions.
+A high-level diagram of cognee's architecture, illustrating the main components and their interactions.

 <figure markdown>
 ![Architecture](img/architecture.png)